This post contains affiliate links.

 I’m not going to lie, I preferred both Tirana and Theth to Shkoder.
 However, it is still a nice place for a day or two.
 If you’re moving at a slower pace and want to see more that Albania has to offer, this city is definitely worth a stop.

 Thinking about checking it out?
-Here’s my complete Shkoder Guide and everything you need to know to enjoy your time in the lakeside city!
+This Shkoder, Albania travel guide has everything you need to know to enjoy your time in the lakeside city!

 How to Get to Shkoder

-For some reason the busses to Shkoder do not leave from the main bus station in Tirana.
+For some reason, the buses to Shkoder do not leave from the main bus station in Tirana.
 So if you get dropped off there with lots of bags like we did, you’ll be very annoyed when you discover this because the actual bus stop is about a 15-minute walk away.

 There’s a lot of conflicting info online about how to get to Shkoder from Tirana but this was my experience.
 Basically, what you need to do is put the “Auto Manoku” shop into your GPS.
 Right in front of the shop and slightly to the right (if you’re facing it) is a bus stop.
 Like, a classic glass covered bus stop with a bench.
 There’s nothing special about it but this is where you can catch the bus to Shkoder.